microsoft/fluentui/packages/react-switch/etc/react-switch.api.md

 import type { ComponentProps } from '@fluentui/react-utilities';
 import type { ComponentState } from '@fluentui/react-utilities';
-import type { ObjectShorthandProps } from '@fluentui/react-utilities';
+import type { IntrinsicShorthandProps } from '@fluentui/react-utilities';
 import * as React_2 from 'react';

 // @public